 Jennifer Puin, PhD

-The Department of Anesthesiology and Perioperative Medicine medical division of University Hospitals Cleveland Medical Center includes more than fifty attending anesthesiologists on staff supervising resident anesthesiologists and anesthetists to provide the best patient care.
+The Department of Anesthesiology and Perioperative Medicine of University Hospitals Cleveland Medical Center includes more than fifty attending anesthesiologists on staff supervising resident anesthesiologists and anesthetists to provide the best patient care.

-The program is led by Joseph M. Rifici, CAA, MEd, and Matthew P. Norcia, MD.
-More information can be obtained from Jennifer Puin, Director of Admissions.
+The program is led by Joseph M. Rifici, CAA, MEd and Matthew P. Norcia, MD.
+More information can be obtained from Jennifer Puin, Admissions Director.

-The Master of Science in Anesthesia (MSA) Program mission is to graduate skilled and compassionate anesthesiologist assistants.
+The mission of the Master of Science in Anesthesia (MSA) Program is to graduate skilled and compassionate anesthesiologist assistants.
 The admission policy reflects this goal.
 Applicants are considered on a variety of parameters that measure academic ability, communication skills, clinical aptitude, and personality traits.